baduker/pws_remastered/README.md

 **What's new?**

-1. The script comes with a pre-loaded JSON to speed up scraping but also allows to narrow down the scraping scope to e.g. a year and/or a month and gives a nice little peek into the statistics.
+1. The script comes with a pre-loaded JSON to speed up scraping but also allows to narrow down the scraping scope to e.g. a year and/or a month and gives a nice little peek into the statistics (Still to be implemented)
 2. The scraping algorithm has been updated and now supports LXML and XPath.
 3. A new, colorful logo is there to great you each time you launch the script.
 Long live the ASCII art!